cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 As a corollary of Group Key Secrecy, we also obtain authentication and confidentiality guarantees for application messages sent and received within a group.

 To verify the security guarantees provided by light members, a new security analysis is needed.
 We have analyzed the security of the protocol using two verification tools ProVerif and F*.
-In the following, we will describe our model and results.

-Light MLS preserves these invariants and thereby all the security goals of MLS continue to hold at active members.
+Light MLS preserves the invariants above and thereby all the security goals of MLS continue to hold at full members.
 However, a light member may not know the identities of all other members in the group, and it may only discover these identities on-demand.
-Consequently, the Member Identity Authentication guarantee is weaker than in RFC MLS, where all member identities are constantly verified by every member of the group.
+Consequently, the Member Identity Authentication guarantee is weaker on light clients.
 Furthermore, since light members do not store the MLS tree, membership agreement only holds for the hash of the MLS tree: